Don’t Toss the Floss!

 If dentists—and maybe even your personal experience—suggest that regular flossing keeps your mouth healthy, then why the news reports?
 It’s because long-term, large-scale, carefully controlled studies of flossing have been somewhat limited.

 Researchers have found modest benefits from flossing in small clinical studies.
 For instance, an analysis of 12 well-controlled studies found that flossing plus toothbrushing reduced mild gum disease, or gingivitis, significantly better than toothbrushing alone.
-These same studies reported that flossing plus brushing might reduce after 1 or 3 months better than just brushing.
+These same studies reported that flossing plus brushing might reduce Sticky, colorless film that can lead to tooth decay and gum disease. after 1 or 3 months better than just brushing.

 But there’s no solid evidence that flossing can prevent periodontitis, a severe form of gum disease that’s the leading cause of tooth loss in adults.
 Periodontitis can arise if mild gum disease is left untreated.
 Plaque may then spread below the gum line, leading to breakdown of bone and other tissues that support your teeth.
 Periodontitis develops slowly over months or years.
 Most flossing studies to date, however, have examined only relatively short time periods.

 Another research challenge is that large, real-world studies of flossing must rely on people accurately reporting their dental cleaning habits.
 And people tend to report what they think is the “right” answer when it comes to their health behaviors—whether flossing, exercising, smoking, or eating.
 That’s why well-controlled studies (where researchers closely monitor flossing or perform the flossing) tend to show that flossing is effective.
 But real-world studies result in weaker evidence.